libgdx/libgdx.github.io/wiki/start/setup.md

 ---
 title: "Set Up a Dev Env"
 description: "Before you can get your first libGDX project up and running, you need to set up your development environment.
-The first step in doing this is choosing an IDE."
+The first step in doing this is choosing an IDE: Android Studio, IntelliJ IDEA or Eclipse are among the most common choices for this."
 redirect_from:
   - /dev/setup/
 ---